 The M420 project is a labour of love, a locomotive that for years was only available in brass or resin.
 But not only have we pushed the bar to new heights, we also wanted to show off our latest design concepts and features, like the neat nose doors or the incredible detailing of the underframe.
-Much like the B36-7, it's a locomotive that has been passed over for far too long.
-Enter Rapido and the design team.
-Many trips to the real thing, long days and late nights.
-Dreams do come true, eh?
-But, we wouldn't be able to accomplish all of this without some help from the experts.

 Without the help of the following, none of this could have been possible:

-Andrew Castle, Patrick Gagnon, Ken Goslett, Matt Herman, Cody Lee, Dave Minshall, Rob Dingman and the Oil Creek & Titusville Railroad (We probably have worn our welcome out, so we cannot thank them enough!) and the Ontario Southland Railway.
+Steve Carlson, Andrew Castle, Patrick Gagnon, Ken Goslett, Matt Herman, Cody Lee, Dave Minshall, Rob Dingman and the Oil Creek & Titusville Railroad (We probably have worn our welcome out, so we cannot thank them enough!) and the Ontario Southland Railway.